Tulsa-Language-Technology-Group/bert-speech-acts/README.md

-# bert-speech-acts
+# bert-illocution

-TensorFlow pipeline for fine-tuning BERT with speech act annotations from DailyDialog.
+Fine-tune a BERT model to identify illocutionary speech acts with TensorFlow 2 and multi-turn dialog data from DailyDialog.